-To cater for this, our Secondary School English Specialist teachers have curated a set of curriculum designed to develop the critical skills required to ace English in Secondary School.
+To cater for this, our Secondary School English Specialist teachers have curated a set of curriculum designed to help students develop the critical skills required to ace English in Secondary School.
 Receive proper guidance on how to analyse different text types, structure and write expository essays, and summarise texts.

 Experience the difference our Specialist English Teachers and curriculum will make to your child English grades.

 Get quick tips and ideas on how to improve your English

 Subscribe to our newsletter to receive your regular dose of English tips!

 In Secondary School, students are taught the PEEL method (Point, Elaboration, Evidence, Link) for writing expository essays for English and other Humanities subjects.

 The most difficult part of PEEL is the L component – which stands for Link.
 What should a point be linked to and what constitutes an effective Link?